connected-digital-energy-meter/cdem_docs/docs/README.md

 ## Content

 1. Introduction
-2. Content of the kit
+2. Content
-3. Assembly of the kit
+3. Assembly
 4. Installing the firmware
 5. Configuration
 6. Connecting to the Fluvius meter
-7. The kit in use
+7. Running
 8. Development information
 9. Using the output